 "For all of us who had the privilege of knowing and working with Eric, we will remember and miss his wit, intelligence, and joy of life both professionally and personally," Donahoe wrote.
 "Our deepest sympathies and thoughts are with Meredith and the girls."

 The Friday collision occurred at about 9:30 a.m. at the tracks near Ravenswood Avenue, according to Caltrain.
 Salvatierra was reportedly on the tracks when a northbound train struck him.
 People at the scene commented that he had been seen with a silver road bike and helmet.

 This was the fourth death on the Caltrain right-of-way this year, according to Caltrain.
-There were 16 fatalities in 2011.
+Last year, there were 16 fatalities.

 Agency spokeswoman Christine Dunn said the incident remains under investigation.

 In his email, Donahoe wrote that Salvatierra's "debilitating mental illness" had prompted him to take a leave of absence last year.